deoostfrees/Gibki/README.md

 ### Reordering

-Use `.flex--order-` classes for controlling the visual order of your content.
+Use `.flex--order-` classes to control the visual order of your content.

 ![](https://rqrauhvmra.com/gibki/img/reordering.png)